-There is no minimum number of travellers for this extension however the main tour passenger numbers will apply for the main part of the tour.
-If in the unlikely event there are less than the required number of people booked on your main tour date then you may be asked to change to a different date.
-A full refund will be made available to you should this alternative not be suitable.
+The minimum number of travellers in your group will be 10, and the maximum will be 35.
+If in the unlikely event there are less than 10 people booked on your tour date, we will endeavour to reduce any disruption to your holiday and try to operate your tour with lower passenger numbers.
+If we are not able to operate your departure date then you may be asked to change to a different date and a full refund will be made available to you should this alternative not be suitable.

 You will have the services of an English speaking guide during excursions and journeys ensuring that you have first-hand knowledge.